 How could this be?
-This contradicts other research that proved the importance of exposure and socialization at an early age to prevent fear driven behavior.
+This contradicts other research that proved the importance of exposure and socialization at an early age to prevent fear driven behaviour.

-Most likely, the underlying cause for those contradicting results was that the dog owners had not really been socializing, but unintentionally had been offering exposure in a negative setting for their pups.
+Most likely, the underlying cause for those contradicting results was that the dog owners had unintentionally exposed their pups to new stimuli in a negative setting.

 This is something I read very often.
 People are advised to take their puppy out into busy cities, into public transport, to dog parks, to children’s playgrounds, etc.

 The amount of different stimuli that a puppy needs to experience is emphasized.